 In the mainstream discourse on reforming governance institutions, the most commonly used approach is to construct indicators and synthetic indexes which purport to 'measure' the impact of the reforms on economic growth or development.
 The World Bank, global think tanks as well as academic institutions developed a wide array of such indicators and indexes which are widely used by development practitioners and policy makers.
-As noted above, the most commonly used among these are the six WGI published by the World Bank's 'Doing Business' indicators based on scores that rate business regulations and property rights for 190 countries.
+As noted above, the most commonly used among these are the six WGI published by the World Bank annually for over 200 countries.
+Another widely used set of indicators are the World Bank's 'Doing Business' indicators based on scores that rate business regulations and property rights for 190 countries.
 The 10 indicators of 'Doing Business' are: starting a business, obtaining permits, supply of electricity, registering property, accessing credit, protecting minority investors, paying taxes, trading across borders, enforcing contracts, and resolving insolvency.
 They are constructed using a weighted average of the component sub-indicators with scores ranging from 0 to 100.
 Again, higher scores reflect better performance and vice versa.